nathanfletch/ParkAPI.Solution/README.md

 * `dotnet ef database update`
 * `dotnet run` to start the server.

-Now you're ready to start making calls to the Park API!
-Open Postman or your favorite client and follow the documentation below:
 </details>

+## Data Loading
+Now that you've got the project set up, you're ready to start making calls to the Park API!
+Open Postman or your favorite client.
+There are 2 ways to load data:
+* Call the post route over and over - only recommended for the extremely bored.
+* Make a GET request to `http://localhost:5000/api/parks/load`.
+This will load a .csv file downloaded from [Kaggle](https://www.kaggle.com/danofer/sf-parks) into the database.

 ## API Documentation